resotto/goilerplate/README.md

   <a href="https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html">The Clean Architecture</a>
 </p>

-## How to cross the border of those layers
+## How to Cross the Border of Those Layers

 In Clean Architecture, there is one main rule: